DevOpsBrothers/postgres_DBA_learning/README.md

 >[!TIP]
 >
 >To Play with POSTGRESQL use the [PostgreSQL Client Image](https://github.com/DevOpsBrothers/postgres_DBA_learning/tree/main/postgres_client_img)
+>
->README is the inside the folder , instructions are given in that -> how to use.
+>README is there inside the folder , instructions are given in that -> how to use.
 >